Shane Van Boening: Professional career

 Mark Griffin, owner of the Billiard Congress of America Pool League, began sponsoring Van Boening in 2007.
-On October 20, 2007, Van Boening won the 32nd US Open Nine-ball Championship, defeating Filipino champion Ronnie Alcano in the finals by 13-10.
+On October 20, 2007, Van Boening won the 32nd US Open Nine-ball Championship, defeating Filipino champion Ronato Alcano in the finals by 13-10.
 Van Boening remained undefeated in the double-elimination format of the championship, held in Chesapeake, Virginia.
 At the Reno Open Nine-ball Championship on December 9, 2007, Van Boening and Johnny Archer were in the double-elimination finals.
 Archer was undefeated until then, and Van Boening had to beat him twice; Van Boening won the first set, and 83 minutes later, claimed the championship.

 He has been named "Player of the Year" by the Billiards Digest Magazine and "AZBilliards" in 2007, 2011, 2012, 2013, 2014 and 2018.
 In 2020, he was named "Player of the Decade" for the 2010s by the Billiards Digest Magazine.

 In April 2022, Van Boening won the 2022 WPA World Nine-ball Championship.

 As of 2023, He holds the record for the AZBilliards Money List at over $2 million in earnings since 2005.
 The AZBilliards Money List has recorded tournament results of players, primarily in the United States, since the early 2000s.
 In 2023, Van Boening was featured on 60 Minutes.